TerraMasterOfficial/app-pkg-tools/Manual.md

 ]
 ```
 #### Field Description
-`id` : the unique identifier of the app function module;
+`id` : the unique identifier of the application function module;

-`icon` : the icon displayed by the app function module, the storage location refers to the description of "directory images";
+`icon` : the icon displayed by the application function module, the storage location refers to the description of "directory images";

-`name` : The translation variable of the name of the app function module, please refer to the description of "lang.bz2";
+`name` : The translation variable of the name of the application function module, please refer to the description of "lang.bz2";

 `type` : default: iframe;